Framework

 Prerequisites

-The @tanstack/router-vite-plugin Vite plugin will automatically generate your route configuration through Vite's dev and build processes.
+If you are using TanStack Router's file-based routing through a bundler, the plugin will automatically generate your route configuration through your bundler's dev and build processes.
 It is the easiest way to use TanStack Router's route generation features.

 sh